DualBrain/QB64/community.md

 ### Facebook

 > If you are on Facebook, you can connect with people who share your interests.
-Meet new poeple, share knowledge or get support.
+Meet new people, share knowledge or get support.

-Regarding *Code of Conduct* on Facebook groups, there are fundamental / basic enforcable guidelines in place for all of Facebook that will carry through to Facebook groups - above and beyone these fundamental guidelines, the rest is up to each individual group.
+Regarding *Code of Conduct* on Facebook groups, there are fundamental / basic enforceable guidelines in place for all of Facebook that will carry through to Facebook groups - above and beyond these fundamental guidelines, the rest is up to each individual group.
 When participating in these groups be sure to review any pinned messages and/or description for specifics.

 Groups...